ClintEastman01/assignment_scheduler/README.md

 Telegram API (for alerting students)</br>

 <h3> Usage </h3>
-To use the program, instructors should first configure the program with their Moodle and Google Calendar credentials.
-Then, they can create new assignments in Moodle and the program will automatically sync them with their Google Calendar.
-Students will receive reminders and notifications of upcoming assignments based on their preferences, which can be customized by the instructor.
+To use the program, students should first configure the program with their Moodle and Google Calendar credentials.
+Then, the program will automatically sync them with their Google Calendar.
+Students will receive reminders and notifications of upcoming assignments based on their preferences, which can be customized by the themselves.

 <h3> Contributors </h3>
 <a href="https://github.com/ClintEastman01">Clint Eastman</a>